-International technology and knowledge transfers are key drivers of economic development.
-Numerous works show that the adoption of foreign technologies lead to a substantial boost in firm productivity in less-advanced economies (Pavcnik, 2002; Mel et al., 2008; Goldberg et al., 2009; Bloom et al., 2013; Hardy and Jamie, 2020).
+International technology and knowledge flows are key drivers of economic development.
+Numerous works have shown that the adoption of foreign technologies may lead to a substantial boost in firm productivity in less-advanced economies (Pavenik, 2002; Goldberg et al., 2009; Bloom et al., 2013; Hardy and Jamie, 2020).
 Consequently, technology transfer interventions have been widely used to promote industrialization in developing countries (Hoekman et al., 2004; Robinson, 2009), especially through the diffusion of state-of-the-art capital goods (Stokey, 2020).
 However, in their early stages of industrialization, countries lack not only modern capital goods but also industry-specific knowledge that allows pioneering firms to succeed (Mostafa and Klepper, 2018).
 Acquiring this knowledge is complex: several of its elements are "tacit" or embodied in workers and organizations and are often obtained through extensive on-the-job training from foreign companies (Chandra, 2006).

-Despite the importance of technology and knowledge transfers, little is known about their causal impact on early industrialization, mostly due to lack of long-term data and natural variation in the delivery of such interventions.
-Moreover, it is empirically challenging to disentangle the effects of technology embedded in foreign capital goods from those of knowhow diffusion and human capital training, as they often occur simultaneously.
+Despite the importance of technology and knowledge transfer programs, little is known about which interventions work in fostering firm and industry growth in the first phases of a country industrialization.
+Moreover, which program components help firms move from adopting foreign technology to developing their own in not very well understood.
+The empirical research has been held back mostly by lack of long-term firm-level data and natural variation in the delivery of such interventions.
+Moreover, it is challenging to disentangle the effects of technology embedded in foreign capital goods from those of know-how diffusion and human capital training, as they often occur simultaneously.